wacken89/hetzner-load-balancer-prometheus-exporter/README.md

 ### Load Balancer ID

 Next we sholud get `ID` of our Load Balancer.
-This information we will get from `Hetner API`, everything about `API` you find in [official API documentation](https://docs.hetzner.cloud/#load-balancers-get-all-load-balancers)
+This information we will get from `Hetzner API`, everything about `API` you find in [official API documentation](https://docs.hetzner.cloud/#load-balancers-get-all-load-balancers)

 Example `curl`